Education :: Pre-college Education Program

 For Middle & High School Teachers: Teachers can build their engineering knowledge through the Research Experiences for Teachers in Engineering program (RET).
 This summer program brings teachers into center laboratories to participate in FREEDM-related lessons and field trips and helps them translate their experiences into classroom activities.
 The results will be classroom-tested and shared through the Internet.
 Stipends and CEU credits are available.
 Teaching materials are provided for each participant.
 Participating teachers in NC and FL can request classroom visits from Center graduate students through the Expert Classroom Visitor Program.
 In addition, the FREEDM Systems Center is partnering with the NC State Kenan Fellows Program for Curriculum and Leadership Development.
 The Kenan Fellow for the FREEDM Systems Center works alongside the RETs and Young Scholars to provide leadership and write new K-12 lessons to bring Center concepts to the classroom.

 The FREEDM Systems Center's precollege program is led by Dr. Penny Jeffrey, Education Director (firstname.lastname@example.org, 919-513-3435) at NC State, Dr. Roxanne Hughes at FSU/FAMU, Dr. Keith Holbert at ASU, and Dr. Mariesa Crow and Dr. Mehdi Ferdowsi at MST.
 Dr. Amy Overbay of Overbay Consulting is the precollege assessment coordinator.
-For more information on joining precollege programs, please visit The Science House website.

 This project is an Engineering Research Center Grant funded by the National Science Foundation and industry partners (Award #0812121, Division of Engineering Education and Centers).